-You already know that water is vital to our existence.
-We are all connected by water, yet experience it and connect wth it in different ways.
-Rivers are great life forces that sustain our iconic pacific northwest salmon, trout, and sturgeon, support wildlife and provide people a place to boat, float, splash, fish, and paddle.
-They are used for shipping goods and some are even used as a source of drinking water.
+We’re fortunate to live in an area with amazing rivers that sustain our iconic pacific northwest salmon, trout, sturgeon, and other wildlife.
+They provide people a place to boat, float, splash, fish, and paddle.
+Rivers are also used for shipping goods and some are even used as a source of drinking water.

 As cities and towns grew, they built storm sewer systems to move stormwater off buildings, houses and roads as quickly as possible.
 Today, water that used to soak into the ground flows across hard surfaces and down storm drains along streets, altering our natural waterways and increasing pollution.
 Storm drains usually lead directly to the nearest stream, carrying oil, grease, dirt, metals, pesticides, litter and bits of plastic are picked up along the way.
 This pollution is bad news for the water bodies that we use for recreation.
 It’s also really bad for the fish and wildlife that need clean, cold water to survive.
 Imagine how you would feel if someone started dumping dirty water into your bathtub while you were using it!

 The streams and lakes you connect with may change in your lifetime; maybe they already have.
 Through the power of storytelling, you can help bring awareness to these special places and the importance of protecting them.

 Theme 2: Community Storytelling

 This category is an invitation to tell a story that expresses your cultural or personal connection to water.
 This can be different for everyone so use this category as an opportunity to tell a story based on your personal experience and from your unique perspective.

 Use storytelling to touch upon one of these themes that describes your personal connection to water.
 Make a 55 second video for this theme.
 Here are some ideas: